 Blueberries are packed with antioxidants and help fight off heart disease.
 They are delicious all by themselves, can be served on top of yogurt as a dessert, or with oatmeal for an extra dose of fiber for breakfast.

 Salmon is packed with Omega -3 fatty acids.
 The Omega 3 acids help lower your blood fat count, which in turn helps lower your risk for heart disease.
 Bake your salmon in the oven at 425 degrees with a splash of olive oil and season to your liking.
-Serve with a whole grain (such as brown rice) and a green vegetable for a complete meal that not only taste good but is good for you.
+Serve with a whole grain (such as brown rice) and a green vegetable for a complete meal that not only tastes good but is good for you.

 5. Orange Juice with Calcium